A partner for your literary career

 So all that worrying and confusion turned out to be dispelled by a single phone call with the right agent.
 I suppose it’s like a lot of scary choices that I’ve made in life—I just had to listen to my gut.’

-— Selected from Ashley’s interview with Karen McCoy.
+Selected from Noah’s interview with Karen McCoy.
 You may read the full interview here.